differentfun/differentfun-cdgenps2/README.md

 ## 🧬 Status Informations

-- The tool is in Pre-Alpha, it still have to be tested, etc.
+- The tool is in Alpha, it has been tested with uLaunchELF and works but you have to disable the FastBoot
-- I didn't check yet if the generated iso will work, eventually I'll do it when I have some free time.
-- Expect frequent updates.
+- Full boot will make the generated iso work with no problems

 ---